torenware/vite-go/examples/sample-program/README.md

 You'll need to have the make utility and npm installed for the demo.

 The Makefile for the sample project is pretty full featured, since I use it to test this module.
-Some feature you might find useful to test your own project:
+Some features you might find useful to test your own project:

 | Make Invocation | What It Does |
 |:--- |:--- |